 - Equipment, land and buildings: Instruments, equipment and rent for premises other than regular business premises.

-- Consulting and licensing costs: Consulting services, knowledge and patents purchased or licensed from an external party.
-Costs of this type may constitute a maximum of 20 percent of a project party's budget.
-In this call for proposals a higher proportion is allowed if it concerns the cost of beam time or licenses for necessary software.
+- Consulting and licensing costs: Consulting services, knowledge and patents purchased or used under license from an external actor.
+Costs of this kind may constitute a maximum of 20 percent of a project party's budget.
+In this the call for proposals a higher proportion is allowed if it concerns beam time costs or licenses for necessary software.
+Any cost for beam time should be budgeted as Consulting and licensing costs.
+However, special rules apply to project which concerns paid beam time at MAX IV if Lund University participates as participant, see section 8.2.

 - Other direct costs: For example, materials, supplies and travel necessary to carry out the project.

-- Indirect costs (overhead):Costs that are not incurred as a direct result of but can be related to the project, for example regular premises and cleaning.
+- Indirect costs (overhead):Costs that are not incurred as an immediate consequence of but can be related to the project, for example regular premises and cleaning.
 Indirect costs may constitute a maximum of 30 percent of personnel costs.
-Universities, university colleges and certain research organizations have higher maximum limits depending on the type of activities.
+Universities, university colleges and some research organizations have higher maximum limits depending on the type of activities.

 What eligibility requirements apply to costs we finance?